-- A section/s drawing showing depth of deposits including present ground level with Ordnance Datum, vertical and horizontal scale. - Methodology and detailed results including a suitable conclusion and discussion.
-Where appropriate the discussion should be completed in consultation with the Eastern Counties Research Agenda and Strategy (Brown and Glazebrook 2000) - All specialist reports - A concise non-technical summary of the project results. - 9.3 An EHER summary sheet shall also be completed within four weeks (copy attached with brief) and supplied to the HE Team officer.
+- The aims and methods adopted in the course of the trenching. - Location plan of excavated areas and/or other fieldwork in relation to the proposed development.
+At least two corners of each of the areas or trenches shall be given 10 figure grid references. - A section/s drawing showing depth of deposits including present ground level with Ordnance Datum, vertical and horizontal scale. - Methodology and detailed results including a suitable conclusion and discussion.
+Where appropriate the discussion should be completed in consultation with the Eastern Counties Research Agenda and Strategy (Brown and Glazebrook 2000, Medlycott 2011) and the Tollesbury Historic Settlement Assessment Report (Medlycott 2007). - All specialist reports - A concise non-technical summary of the project results. - 10.3 An EHER summary sheet shall also be completed within four weeks (copy attached with brief) and supplied to the Historic Environment Officer.
 This will be completed in digital form (copy can be emailed).
-This shall include a plan showing the position of the excavation. - 9.4 Publication of the results (including any further analysis of finds from the evaluation stage) at least to a summary level (i.e. round up of archaeology in Essex in Essex Archaeology and History) shall be undertaken in the year following the archaeological field work.
+This shall include a plan showing the position of the excavation. - 10.4 Publication of the results (including any further analysis of finds from the evaluation stage) at least to a summary level (i.e. round up of archaeology in Essex in Essex Archaeology and History) shall be undertaken in the year following the archaeological field work.
 An allowance shall be made within the costs for full publication in an appropriate journal.

-10. Archive Deposition
+11. Archive Deposition

-- 10.1 The requirements for archive storage shall be agreed with the appropriate museum (Southend), and confirmed in writing to the Historic Environment Team. - 10.2 If the finds are to remain with the landowner a full copy of the archive shall be housed with the appropriate museum. - 10.3 The full archive shall be deposited with the appropriate museum within 1 month of the completion of the report and confirmed with the Historic Environment Team. - 10.4 A summary of the contents of the archive shall be supplied to the Historic Environment Team at the time of deposition to the museum.
+- 11.1 The requirements for archive storage shall be agreed with the appropriate museum (Colchester), and confirmed to the Historic Environment Officer. - 11.2 If the finds are to remain with the landowner a full copy of the archive shall be housed with the appropriate museum. - 11.3 The full archive shall be deposited with the appropriate museum within 1 month of the completion of the report and confirmed with the Historic Environment Officer.

-11. Monitoring
+11.4 A summary of the contents of the archive shall be supplied to the Historic Environment Officer at the time of deposition to the museum.

-- 11.1 The HE Team of Essex County Council will be responsible for monitoring progress and standards throughout the project.
-This will include the fieldwork, postexcavation and publication stages. - 11.2 Notification of the start of work shall be given to the HE Team one week in advance of its commencement. - 11.3 Any variations of the written scheme of investigation shall be agreed with the HE Team prior to them being carried out.
+12. Monitoring

-12. Contractors Written Scheme of Investigation
+- 12.1 The Historic Environment Officer of Place Services, Essex County Council will be responsible for monitoring progress and standards throughout the project.
+This will include the fieldwork, post-excavation and publication stages. - 12.2 Notification of the start of work shall be given to the Historic Environment Officer one week in advance of its commencement. - 12.3 Any variations of the written scheme of investigation shall be agreed with the Historic Environment Officer prior to them being carried out.

-12.1 In accordance with Standards and Guidance produced by the IFA this design brief should not be considered sufficient to enable the total execution of the project.
-A WSI is required therefore in order to provide the basis for a measurable standard and for submission by the developer to the Local Planning Authority for approval.
+13. Contractors Written Scheme of Investigation

-- 12.2 Archaeological contractors shall forward a written scheme of investigation to the HE Team of Essex County Council for validation before any work is undertaken on site.
-This validation is undertaken on behalf of the Planning Authority. - 12.3 The involvement of the HE Team shall be acknowledged in any report or publication generated by this project.
+- 13.1 In accordance with Standards and Guidance produced by the IFA this design brief should not be considered sufficient to enable the total execution of the project.
+A WSI is required therefore in order to provide the basis for a measurable standard and for submission by the developer to the Local Planning Authority for approval. - 13.2 Archaeological contractors shall forward a written scheme of investigation to the Historic environment Officer, Place Services, Essex County Council for validation before any work is undertaken on site.
+This validation is undertaken on behalf of the Planning Authority. - 13.3 The involvement of the Historic Environment Officer shall be acknowledged in any report or publication generated by this project.